StuartGJohnson/gpx_tools/README.md

 # gpx_tools
 <p>
-A tool and background on fusing GPX files for the purpose of correcting missing parts of the track.
+Tools and background on fusing GPX files for the purpose of correcting missing parts of the track.
 Especially useful for mending a Strava activity when you have stopped for a snack, and forgotten to restart your GPS tracking device - and you are with someone who has not done this!
 This seems to happen to me all the time.
 </p>

 <p>
-Note: this file uses LaTex support recently provided by Github.
+Note: this file may use LaTex support recently provided by Github.
 Sometimes these equations do not render, and you will see strange things with backslashes and odd looking bits (raw LaTex).
 If this is the case, reload the page in your browser.
 </p>

 ## Installation